Cookie Preferences

 • facilitating public participation in the research process

-• conducting outreach to involve individuals or organisations outside academia in shaping ideas and research
+• conducting outreach activities to involve individuals or organisations outside academia in shaping ideas and research

 Please note that applications should be specific about the details of the proposed activities, be these coordinated programme activities or a standalone activity.